-- A. Examinations may be written or oral.
-Requests for an oral examination or time extension may be made to and granted at the discretion of the Department. - B. There shall be a one (1) year time limit for reexamination with regard to failure of any section of the Broker or Salesperson examination.
+A. Examinations may be written or oral.
+Requests for an oral examination or time extension may be made to and granted at the discretion of the Department.

+- B. There shall be a one (1) year time limit for reexamination with regard to failure of any section of the Broker or Salesperson examination.
 If an applicant fails to pass any particular section, he or she may retake that section within the one (1) year time limit.
 If the one (1) year time limit for reexamination expires, he or she must retake the entire examination. - C. If a license has expired for more than one (1) year, the former licensee must complete a new application and retake the examination in accordance with R.I.
 Gen. Laws § 5-20.5-11(b).

-2.7 Education Requirements
+2.7 Pre-Licensing Education Requirements

 - A. Applicants for a real estate salesperson's license, including former licensees whose salesperson's license has expired for more than one (1) year, must submit satisfactory evidence of completion of a minimum of forty-five (45) classroom hours pursuant to R.I.
 Gen. Laws § 5-20.5-4(b).
-Classroom hours completed more than two (2) years from the date of the application will not be considered in meeting the 45-hour requirement. - B. Applicants for a real estate broker's license, including former licensees whose broker's license has expired for more than four (4) years, must submit satisfactory evidence of completion of a minimum of ninety (90) classroom hours, unless exempted pursuant to R.I.
+Classroom hours completed more than two (2) years from the date of the application will not be considered in meeting the forty-five (45) hour requirement. - B. Applicants for a real estate broker's license, including former licensees whose broker's license has expired for more than four (4) years, must submit satisfactory evidence of completion of a minimum of ninety (90) classroom hours, unless exempted pursuant to R.I.
 Gen. Laws § 5-20.5-4(b). - C. At no time shall the forty-five (45) classroom hours used to qualify for a salesperson's license be used to qualify for the ninety (90) hours required for a broker's license.
-In addition, classroom hours completed more than four (4) years from the date the application will not be considered in meeting the 90-hour requirement. - D. All pre-licensing courses must be taken in a classroom, and taught by an instructor appearing in person.
-Online or distance education credits will not be accepted for new license applicants.
+In addition, classroom hours completed more than four (4) years from the date the application will not be considered in meeting the ninety (90) hour requirement. - D. All pre-licensing courses must be taken in a classroom as defined in § 2.2(A)(3) of this Part, and must comply with the following requirements: - 1.
+In-person classroom The real estate school shall: - a.
+Verify each student's identity prior to the beginning of each course and take attendance at each session: - b.
+Implement policies to monitor student attendance and participation for the duration of each instructional session; and - c.
+Keep an attendance record for each course and for each instructional session of that course.
+All such attendance records must be maintained for three (3) years. - 2.
+Live-virtual classroom The real estate school shall: - a.
+Ensure that all remotely delivered instruction is live and interactive.